WOMEN WHO TRAVEL: MEXICO

 You may have heard of El Camino Travel before—maybe you’ve even traveled with them—and are wondering how this differs from other trips.
 The heart of the trip will reflect El Camino Travel’s values, but it will also be elevated, with the touch of Condé Nast Traveler’s editors: expect chic hotel stays, and new, handpicked experiences (and maybe even a few surprise visits from super travelers we know).
 And, most importantly, it will be a trip exclusively for self-identifying women.

 Most importantly, this trip’s itinerary has been created from the ground up, specifically for the Women Who Travel community.
+Our Day of the Dead itinerary is yet another exclusive offering, made just for Women Who Travel.

 Who is this trip for?